peder280370/zpp/README.md

 Zpp (a.k.a Zoomify++) consists of multiple modules that provide server and client support for the Zoomify image format.

 ### Client Module
-The `zpp-viewer` moduels contains a jQuery UI module, ***ZppViewer*** for displaying Zoomify images.
+The `zpp-viewer` module contains a jQuery UI module, ***ZppViewer***, for displaying Zoomify images.
 Features:

-* HTML5 only - it uses canvas for displaying the image.
+* HTML5 only - it uses the canvas element for displaying the image.
 * Proper fullscreen mode on supported platforms.
 * Mouse and gestures (tablet) supported.
 * High DPI (retina-style screens) supported.

 The ZppViewer depends on **jQuery**, **jQuery UI** and **Hammer.js**.

-Example configuration:
+Example:

     <html>
       <head>